Best Pet Insurance for Cats (2024)

 • One-time administration fee to set up policy

-All the plans from Pets Best offer accident and illness coverage, which includes explicit coverage for congenital, hereditary, and chronic conditions.
+Pets Best offers accident and illness plans that cover congenital, hereditary, and chronic conditions.
+The company also offers accident-only plans.
 Pets Best also includes coverage for prescriptions and dental diseases, which other companies may not.
-The more expensive plans add coverage for nonroutine exam fees and alternative therapies.
+Add-on wellness plans are available and cover routine care like vaccinations, deworming, and FeLV screenings.

 Pros